DUI Defense for Nurses in Tampa

 Mandatory reporting obligations further complicate matters.
 Nurses are required to report any criminal charges, including DUIs, to their employers and the Board of Nursing within 30 days.
 Failing to do so can lead to additional disciplinary measures.

-The Impaired Nurses Program (IPN) offers support for nurses struggling with substance abuse issues.
+The Intervention Nurses Program (IPN) offers support for nurses struggling with substance abuse issues.
 Entering this program voluntarily can demonstrate a commitment to recovery and may mitigate some of the professional consequences.
 Seeking assistance from the IPN can also help nurses regain their personal and professional lives.
 The program provides monitoring, counseling, and resources to aid in recovery.
 Nurses who successfully complete the IPN’s requirements may have their disciplinary actions reduced or lifted altogether.

 It is important for nurses to remember that a DUI does not define their entire career.
 With the right legal representation and proactive steps towards recovery, they can overcome this setback and continue providing quality care to their patients.